Symptoms of Digital Mucous Cyst

 - Nail deformity

-A mucus cyst has clinical features shown in the photograph below with the corresponding arthritis at the affected joint on x-ray.
+A digital mucus cyst has clinical features shown in the photograph on the right with the corresponding arthritis at the affected joint on x-ray.

 An x-ray will usually show loss of cartilage and osteoarthritis in the joint.

-If the mucus cyst is not causing any symptoms, it can be left alone.
+If the digital mucus cyst is not causing any symptoms, it can be left alone.
 A silicon finger cap can be used to protect the cyst if necessary.

-If the cyst is causing problems, and the arthritis is mild excision of the cyst and removal of bony extensions of the joint is recommended.
+If the digital mucous cyst is causing problems, and the arthritis is mild excision of the cyst and removal of bony extensions of the joint is recommended.
 The surgery is a day case procedure usually under general anaesthetic.
 A tourniquet is used to reduce the blood flow to the operation site.
 The mucus cyst, bony spikes and the affected skin is removed.
 Sometimes a local skin flap is required to cover the incision if the skin over the joint is very thin.
 Local anaesthetic is injected for post operative pain relief and a bulky dressing is applied to protect the wound.

 If the joint is very arthritic, painful with restricted movements, joint fusion is the best option as otherwise the risk of mucus cyst recurrence would be higher.
 In these situations, the joint is excised through the same incision.
 A screw is inserted across the joint from the tip of the finger to fuse the 2 bones of the finger together.
 This will stop the movement at the joint in exchange for long term pain relief.